UniversalDependencies/docs/_tr/index.md

 This is a **work-in-progress** overview of the UD annotation for Turkish.

-Unfortunately, different treebanks follow (slightly) different annotation guidelines, and at present (as of v2.4) multiple uncoordinated attempts of correction efforts are known.
+Unfortunately, different treebanks follow (slightly) different annotation guidelines, and, as of v2.4, multiple uncoordinated attempts of correction efforts were known.
+Currently, as of v2.14, there's a group working on the unification of the Turkish treebanks, named [the UD Turkic Group](https://github.com/ud-turkic/).

 ## Tokenization and Word Segmentation